lance13c/kinetic-xyz/README.md

 The webapp is hosted on port 3000

 ### Others
-You might want to reload the VS Code windows because types in files might still look broken.
+You might want to reload the VS Code after running `pnpm dev` because the types in files might still be erroring.
+You may need to run `pnpm install` again after `pnpm dev:setup`.

 ## Production Deploy

 This is not ready for a production deploy.
 However if we were to do it I'd run the database and server on replicate and the nextjs portion on Vercel.
 We would need to correctly configure CORS, and handle authentication in a more professional way.

 ## Architecture
 This is monorepo built with `pnpm` with the goal of keeping the apps and helper packages separated.